pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 **R with optimized Openblas / LAPACK**

 Next, install either the "Intel MKL" or `libopenblas` to be used in favor of the standard "libRlapack/libRblas" libraries that are shipped with a default R installation.
 These libraries are responsible for numerical computations and have [impressive speedups](http://pacha.hk/2017-12-02_why_is_r_slow.html) compared to the default ones being used by R.
-Thanks @marcosci for the hint :yellowheart:
+Thanks @marcosci for the hint.
 While the "Intel MKL" library is the fasted according to the benchmarks, its also much more complicated to install.

 `libopenblas` will automatically be used if its installed since the default `R` installation [on Arch](https://git.archlinux.org/svntogit/packages.git/tree/trunk/PKGBUILD?h=packages/r) is configured with the `--with-blas` option (see section A.3.1 in https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installation).